 Older adults want to remain in their homes as long as possible.
 In some instances, they may need some support or assistance with daily living tasks.
 Our Senior Day Services’ Senior Companions are here to help.
 This program was designed to help our region’s older adults remain independent and in their homes as long as possible and encourage friendship and connection with other seniors in the community.
 This is a free service for a few hours, one or two days a week available to Lackawanna County’s elder population.

-- Assistance with errands and important daily tasks
+- Assistance with daily tasks

-- Encouragement to remain active
+- Encouragement to remain active and connected

-- A friendship that can last a lifetime
+- Friendships that can last a lifetime

-Senior Companions also provide needed respite for caregivers so that they can run errands, take a needed break, or tend to their selves and families and other commitments.
+Senior Companion Progam Volunteers also provide needed respite for caregivers so they can run errands, take a needed break or tend to themselves, their families and other commitments.

-- Are over 55 years of age
+- Over 55 years of age

-- Enjoy helping others
+- Energized by helping others

-As a Senior Companion you’ll receive:
+Senior Companion Volunteers receive:

-- Benefit time and holidays
+- Paid pre-service training and on-going training, vacation time and holidays

-- Transportation cost reimbursement
+- Transportation cost (mileage) reimbursement